lerker/cupydle/README.md

   - Weight decay, momentum, batch-learning
   - Binary or gaussian visible nodes

 - Restricted Boltzmann Machine Evaluation
   - Sampling from the model
   - Visualizing Filters
   - Annealed Importance Sampling for approximating the partition function
   - Calculating the partition function exactly
   - Visualization and saving of hidden representations

 - Stacking RBMs to Deep Belief Networks
   - Sampling from DBNs

-    - Deep Boltzmann Machine Training
-        - With n-step Contrastive Divergence
-        - With persistent Contrastive Divergence

-    - Deep Boltzmann Machine Evaluation
-        - Sampling from the model

 - Neural Network Traing
   - Backpropagation of error
   - RPROP
   - Weight decay, momentum, batch-learning
   - Variable number of layers
   - Cross entropy training

 - Finetuning
-        - Initalizing a Neural Network with an RBM and DBM
+  - Initalizing a Neural Network with an RBM
   - All of the above functionality can be used

 - Training on Image Data
   - Visualization of input, filters and samples from the model
   - on-the-fly modifications to trainingset via gaussian noise or translations